 After three years working at the University of Puget Sound – a small, private, liberal arts college in Tacoma, Washington – as a Resident Director, I decided it was time for a change.
 My job search landed me here where I could use my strengths in both Greek life and residence life.
 My father was born here in Pittsburgh at Shadyside Hospital, so I have always known about Pittsburgh and thought of CMU as a great school.
 When I saw the job posting, I jumped at the chance.

 What are you looking forward to most in becoming the Housefellow for the HamSco communities?

-Over the last eight years of my professional experience, I’ve mostly worked with upperclass and fraternity/sorority students.
-I’m excited to work with first-year students, especially within an all-male community.
+I truly enjoy working with first-year students, especially within an all-male community.
 Part of my work in the Office of Community Standards and Integrity (OCSI) is coordinating efforts around men and masculinity issues.
 In other words, I provide programming and support for those who identify as male and those who care about them.
 Together, we work to understand what it means to be a man, how social and media constructs of masculinity support unhealthy attitudes toward ourselves, other men, and women; and how, as men, we can rediscover our maleness and live a life that is both affirming and supportive.
 I look forward to bringing this programming into the Hamerschlag and Scobell (HamSco) communities and to empower the residents to create a living experience where authenticity is supported and celebrated.

 Share one of your most prized CMU memories.